srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_9_Lab.md

     ![](Images/lab9/Ex2_task2_step17.png)

 1. Refresh the page displaying the Azure portal and repeat the sequence of steps until you reach the **Prepare source** blade.
-Ensure that both Hyper-V site and Hyper-V server have been added and select **OK**.
+Ensure that both Hyper-V site and Hyper-V server have been added and select **Next**.

     ![](Images/lab9/Ex2_task2_step18.png)

-1. On the **Target** blade, select **+ Storage account** and select the storage account you created in the first task of this exercise.

-1. On the **Target** blade, select **+ Network** and select the virtual network you created in the first task of this exercise.
+1. On the **Target** blade, notice the storage account and the virtual network you created in the first task of this exercise will be selected automatically.

     ![](Images/lab9/new/ex2_task2_step18.png)